This post may contain affiliate links. See my disclosure policy.

 Get this sent to your inbox, along with fresh recipes and cooking tips!

-1. Perfect for Busy Nights: These Air Fryer Salmon Bites come together in 20 minutes, making them ideal for weeknights when you need something fast.
-There’s no lengthy marinating, just season, cook, and glaze.
+• Quick and easy: These Air Fryer salmon bites come together in only 20 minutes—simply season, cook, and glaze.
 The air fryer does most of the work, so you can prep side dishes while the salmon cooks.

-3. Kid-Friendly: Bite-sized pieces of food are fun for kids to eat and easy for little hands to pick up.
-The sweet teriyaki glaze has a mild, savory flavor that appeals to even the most picky eaters.
+• Family-Friendly: The sweet teriyaki glaze has a mild, savory flavor that appeals to everyone, even the most picky eaters.
 Plus, these salmon bites are cooked in the air fryer, making them a much healthier alternative to fried fish nuggets.

 Feel free to follow this recipe exactly as written, or season and glaze your salmon bites with whatever ingredients you already have opened and ready to go.
-If you’d like to make homemade teriyaki sauce, you can find that recipe here.
+You can also make this recipe with homemade teriyaki sauce.

 An overhead shot displays all the measured ingredients in small bowls on a white surface.
 Labels identify each ingredient, including a bowl of cubed salmon, a measuring cup of teriyaki sauce, and smaller bowls containing olive oil, cornstarch, minced ginger, brown sugar, and seasoning blends.